Faith-Led Somatic Intensives for Women in Leadership

 For some women in leadership, stepping away to travel for an intensive simply isn’t realistic given their responsibilities or season of life.

-Concierge Intensives begin at $6,000, with final investment determined by travel distance and logistical considerations.
-Mileage and travel restrictions apply.
+Concierge intensives begin at $6,000, with final investment determined by travel and logistics.

-If this option would best support your current season, we can explore availability for your location during your consultation.
+If this option would best support your current season, we can explore availability during your consultation.

-A consultation gives us the opportunity to talk about what you’ve been carrying and explore whether a Faith-Led Somatic Intensive might be a meaningful fit for this season of your life.
+A consultation is simply a space to talk through what you’ve been carrying and explore whether this kind of focused, intentional support would be a good fit for you in this season.

 Faith-Led Somatic Intensive FAQs